mjhika/almost-mono-themes/README.md

 Use package
 -----------
-If you have use-package setup on your system loading almost-mono-themes is as simple as:
+If you have straight.el setup on your system loading almost-mono-themes is as simple as:

 ```lisp
 (use-package almost-mono-themes